Monese business account review

 The Monese business account sits alongside its personal account, with both managed from the same app.
 Here's what you need to know about this digital-only bank account for UK businesses.

 Monese is a digital-only bank that allows UK businesses to open an account without a proof of address and without running credit checks.
 In this review, we outline the features and fees of the Monese business account, and weigh up its pros and cons.

 What is Monese?

-Like many of its competitors, it doesn’t have any physical branches.
-A mobile app allows you to manage Monese accounts and cards easily.
+Monese launched in 2015 as the first 100% mobile current account in the UK.
+Like many of its digital competitors, it doesn’t have any physical branches.
+It works through a mobile app, which allows you to manage your Monese accounts and cards easily.